 • Can you imagine a different situation?

-• Would you find market tools, that can attach a monetary value to your sustainability measures, useful?
+• Would you find market tools, that can attach a monetary value to measure sustainability, useful?

 • Could you make your product or offering even more attractive by adding sustainability values if you already use number-driven approaches, such as value management or value selling?